LBHackney-IT/social-care-recording/README.md

 # Social care recording

-Next-gen case recording for social care in Hackney.
+Next-gen case recording for social care in Hackney, with autosave, completion of steps in any order and flexible, configurable forms.

 ## 🧱 How it's built